What foods should you avoid while taking metformin?

 Those with obesity also often have high blood pressure or heart problems.
 Excessive amounts of salt may increase the risk of those other conditions and lead to more life-threatening issues.
 The FDA recommends consuming less than 2,300 mg of sodium per day—that’s about one teaspoon of table salt—and most Americans consume about one and a half times that.

 Our bodies need salt to function, but too much salt is harmful.
 So again, look at packaged and prepared food labels when you shop.
 The FDA also warns common sources of sodium can be foods we may not even think to have it, like cereal, condiments, and pastries.
-Always check the nutrition facts and remember those with high sodium content are foods to avoid while taking metformin.
+Always check the nutrition facts, and remember to avoid foods with high sodium content while taking metformin.

 A study published in 2014 in the American Journal of Clinical Nutrition analyzed the association between fried food consumption and type 2 diabetes.
 Researchers found eating fried foods increases the risk of developing type 2 diabetes—the exact disease metformin is FDA approved to treat.